ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Digital Theatre System Express

 Description: DTS Express (a.k.a.
 LBR) audio streams.
+It corresponds to the LBR extension of the DTS codec defined in section 9 of [@!ETSI-TS102-114].
 The `CodecPrivate` is void.
 Corresponding ACM wFormatTag : 0x2001

 Initialization: none